If a Remote Team Member forgets to log time, it’s important to ensure they are compensated accurately. Here are two options to handle this situation:

 Key Considerations:

-- Timelog Deadlines: Ensure Virtual Assistants are aware of timelog deadlines.
+- Timelog Deadlines: Ensure Remote Team Member is aware of timelog deadlines.
 Time entries are generally allowed only within an open workweek.
 Once the workweek ends or a project is closed, timelogs cannot be updated.

-- Clear Communication: Encourage Virtual Assistants to inform you promptly if they miss logging hours.
+- Clear Communication: Encourage Remote Team Member to inform you promptly if they miss logging hours.
 This helps prevent delays in processing payments.

 - Record Keeping: Maintaining clear records of logged time and processed one-time payments can prevent future discrepancies.